HTML - Image Links

 Mouse-Sensitive Images

-The HTML and XHTML standards provides a feature that lets you embed many different links inside a single image.
-You can create different links on the single image based on different coordinates available on the image.
-Once different links are attached to different coordinates, we can click different parts of the image to open target documents.
-Such mouse-sensitive images are known as image maps.
+The HTML and XHTML standards provides a feature that lets us embed several different links inside a single image.
+We can create different links on the single image based on different coordinates available on the image.

-There are two ways to create image maps −
+There are two ways to create image maps:

-• Server-side image maps − This is enabled by the ismap attribute of the <img> tag and requires access to a server and related image-map processing applications.
+• Server-side image maps: This is enabled by the ismap attribute of the <img> tag and requires access to a server and related image-map processing applications.

-• Client-side image maps − This is created with the usemap attribute of the <img> tag, along with corresponding <map> and <area> tags.
+• Client-side image maps: This is created with the usemap attribute of the <img> tag, along with corresponding <map> and <area> tags.

 Server-Side Image Maps